Ray-driven Spectral CT Reconstruction Based on Neural Base-Material Fields: Related Work

-Iterative decomposition algorithms address the challenges of nonlinear mapping in spectral CT, particularly in scenarios with scanning paths that lack geometric consistency.
-One such algorithm, E-ART\cite{2014EART}, rectifies polychromatic projections into monochromatic projections of base materials and updates the base material images using consistency conditions.
+Iterative decomposition algorithms address the challenges of nonlinear mapping in SCT, particularly in scenarios with scanning paths that lack geometric consistency.
+Among them, E-ART\cite{2014EART}, rectifies polychromatic projections into monochromatic projections of materials and updates the material images using consistency conditions.
 This approach effectively tackles projection-domain reconstruction under inconsistencies.
 Although iterative methods require more computational resources, they offer superior noise suppression capabilities and improved results when combined with physical models.
 Several subsequent algorithms have been developed to improve convergence rates \cite{ESART, IFBP, pan2023fast}.
-Notably, the IFBP\cite{IFBP} takes advantage of high- and low-spectra data to enhance residual projection calculations and accelerate convergence in cases of geometrical inconsistency.
-First, weighted residuals from polychromatic projections are computed and then reconstructed via FBP in the image domain.
-Subsequently, corrected base material images are generated by leveraging pixel-wise correspondences within the image domain.
-This method successfully overcomes projection inconsistencies and enhances decomposition precision.
+Notably, IFBP\cite{IFBP} method employs FBP for residual image reconstruction, which enables a high degree of parallelism and accelerates the convergence process.
+Specifically, weighted residuals derived from polychromatic projections are first computed and reconstructed via FBP.
+The corrected material images are then obtained by leveraging pixel-wise correspondences, which effectively mitigates projection inconsistencies and improves decomposition accuracy.